Rustic Candy Cane Christmas Decorations

 g

-Wrap the twine so that the entire plastic cane is covered.
-Once you reach the end of the cane, cut the twine and wrap the end into a coil.
-Seal the end with glue.
+Continue wrapping with twine until the entire plastic cane is covered.
+At the end of the cane, trim the twine, curl the end into a little coil and glue it down neatly.

-If you find that you have gaps in your twine where the plastic is showing, cut a small piece of twine and glue it into the gap, making sure to press the ends down securely.
+If you see small gaps in your twine where the plastic is showing, cut short pieces of twine and glue them in to fill the spaces.

-The contrast between the pretty lace and the rustic burlap somehow makes the pretty lace stand out.
-For this craft I dug around in my ribbon box and found some leftover ribbon that I I had sewn to a jean jacket several years ago.
+The contrast between the pretty soft white lace and the rustic burlap somehow makes the pretty lace stand out.
+I used a scrap of lace ribbon I had saved from another project, but any soft ribbon will work.

 s